 The car’s conception was repeatedly set back by changes in US legislation, much of which was never enacted.
 The proposed federal law banning convertibles prevented Jaguar from sanctioning an open version – a decision which would damage the XJ-S’ sales prospects for over a decade.
-Worst of of all was the effect upon the car’s aesthetics from the imposition of the regulatory 5-mph bumpers – the clumsy integration of this (across all markets) arguably did more to adversely affect the car’s reception than any single factor.
+Worst of all was the effect upon the car’s aesthetics from the imposition of the regulatory 5-mph bumpers – their clumsy integration (across all markets) doing as much to adversely affect the car’s reception as any single factor.

 The ‘designed by committee’ pejorative has served the XJ-S’ detractors well over the decades and remains a comforting rationale to hold onto.
-Many commentators never quite forgave the XJ-S for not being another E-Type.
+A great many critics never quite forgave the XJ-S for not being another E-Type.
 Yet it was never Jaguar’s intention to produce a sports car in that mould.
 Detail styling aside, XJ-S was exactly what Lyons and Sayer set out to achieve: one of the world’s finest grand touring cars.

 More than that however, Sayer set out to conceive an entirely new creative direction for the marque.
-But to further slam the lid on the whole ‘committee’ smear, when put to him, former Jaguar Engineering Director Jim Randle commented to this author dismissively, “It must have been a small committee!”
+But to further slam the lid on the whole ‘committee-car’ smear, when put to him, former Jaguar Engineering Director Jim Randle commented to this author, “It must have been a small committee!”

-Jaguar Design Director, Ian Callum has also added his voice to the XJ-S’ growing rehabilitation, telling Top Gear, “I am beginning to appreciate the elegance of this car.
+Jaguar Design Director, Ian Callum has also added his voice to the XJ-S’ growing rehabilitation, telling Top Gear magazine, “I am beginning to appreciate the elegance of this car.
 I love the single positive and beautiful waistline… It’s not voluptuous, but it does have proper Jaguar design DNA.”

 Due to its difficult gestation, tempestuous lifespan and divisive appearance, XJ-S came to personify Jaguar’s fraught passage through the volatile years of the late Seventies.
 Now, almost forty years on, XJ-S is at last gaining acceptance, affection even.